-- Padina license is located 4km east of the Bor Mine Complex, adjacent to Branik to the east, and totals 12 sq.km. - Data review including structural interpretation, geophysical surveys of ground magnetics, CS-AMT, IP and gravity data, as well as alteration and geochemistry analysis have been undertaken. - IP (Induced Polarization) geophysics survey was completed in Q2-2021.
-A total of 12 line/km of IP was surveyed from the proposed 14.4 line-km.
-Interpretation models were received and one geophysical target has been tested to a depth of 450 m.
-Assays results from the diamond drilling are pending.
+- The Padina license is located 4km east of the Bor Mine Complex, adjacent to Branik to the east, and totals 12 sq.km. - Data review including structural interpretation, geophysical surveys of ground magnetics, CSAMT, IP and gravity data, as well as alteration and geochemistry analysis have been undertaken. - In Q2-2021, the Vale funded program undertook: - o an IP (Induced polarization) geophysics survey for a total of 12 line km of IP was completed.
+As a result of the interpretation modeling, one geophysical target has been tested to a depth of 450 metres.